 - 1. "More than minimal planning" and "firearm" are defined in the Commentary to \$1B1.1 (Application Instructions).
 "Destructive device" is defined in the Commentary to \$2K1.4 (Arson; Property Damage by Use of Explosives). - 2.
-Loss is to be based upon replacement cost to the victim or market value of the property, whichever is greater. - 3.
+"Loss" means the value of the property taken, damaged, or destroyed.
+Ordinarily, when property is taken or destroyed the loss is the fair market value of the particular property at issue.
+Where the market value is difficult to ascertain or inadequate to measure harm to the victim, the court may measure loss in some other way, such as reasonable replacement cost to the victim.
+When property is damaged, the loss is the cost of repairs, not to exceed the loss had the property been destroyed.
+In cases of partially completed conduct, the loss is to be determined in accordance with the provisions of \$2X1.1 (Attempt, Solicitation, or Conspiracy Not Covered by a Specific Guideline).
+E.g., in the case of the theft of a government check or money order, loss refers to the loss that would have occurred if the check or money order had been cashed.
+Similarly, if a defendant is apprehended in the process of taking a vehicle, the loss refers to the value of the vehicle even if the vehicle is recovered immediately. - 3.
 The loss need not be determined with precision, and may be inferred from any reasonably reliable information available, including the scope of the operation. - 4.
 The loss includes any unauthorized charges made with stolen credit cards, but in no event less than \$100 per card.
-See Commentary to \$\$2X1.1 (Attempts) and 2F1.1 (Fraud). - 5.
+See Commentary to \$\\$2X1.1 (Attempts) and 2F1.1 (Fraud). - 5.
 Controlled substances should be valued at their estimated street value. - 6.
 "Undelivered United States mail" means mail that has not actually been received by the addressee or his agent (e.g., it includes mail that is in the addressee's mail box). - 7.
 "From the person of another" refers to property, taken without the use of force, that was being held by another person or was within arms' reach.
 Examples include pick-pocketing or non-forcible purse-snatching, such as the theft of a purse from a shopping cart. - 8.
 "Organized criminal activity" refers to operations such as car theft rings or "chop shops," where the scope of the activity is clearly significant.

 Background: The value of property taken plays an important role in determining sentences for theft offenses, because it is an indicator of both the harm to the victim and the gain to the defendant.
-Because of the structure of the Sentencing Table (\$5A1.1), subsection (b)(1) results in an overlapping range of enhancements based on the loss from the theft.
+Because of the structure of the Sentencing Table ($\S 5A1.1$), subsection (b)(1) results in an overlapping range of enhancements based on the loss from the theft.